leostera/hotstuff/README.md

 ## Credits

-hotstuff is inspired by:
+hotstuff is inspired by prior art:

 * the `cactus` static site generator
 * the `dune` build system, with its composability
 * the `bazel` build system, with its aggressive incremental compilation techniques